ankur-gupta/ankur-gupta.github.io/_posts/2016-03-19-sublime-text-style-multiple-cursors-in-jupyter-notebook.md

 A Python expert informed me that this functionality was added to Jupyter Notebooks after switching to [Code Mirror 4](https://codemirror.net/) but it requires setting up a Sublime Text keymap.
 After searching a bit for instructions to accomplish this task, I found two GitHub issues
 ([this](https://github.com/jupyter/notebook/issues/1006) and
 [this](https://github.com/ipython/ipython/pull/6221#issuecomment-58936367))  that describe how to do this.
+There is also an [attempt](https://github.com/jupyter/notebook/pull/1109) to add vim mode and other improvements to key bindings.
 After some tinkering, I was able to make this work.
 I have consolidated these instructions below so it's easier for others.

 Overall, this task is simple.
 To set up a Sublime Text keymap, you need to add a few lines of Javascript to a `custom.js` file.
 Setting up a `custom.js` file for Jupyter Notebook is described in detail [here](https://jupyter-notebook.readthedocs.org/en/latest/examples/Notebook/rstversions/JavaScript%20Notebook%20Extensions.html).